nwrenger/gluer/README.md

 ### Step 1: Define Structs and Functions

-Use the `#[metadata]` macro to define your data structures and functions.
+Use the `#[metadata]` macro with the `#[meta(...)]` attribute to define your data structures and functions.
 This macro allows `gluer` to generate metadata for these structs and functions as `const` values with the same visibility as the function or struct.
 When splitting these into other modules, you need to import these `const` values, but they are recognized by Rust's compiler, so there is no need to worry about that.

 ```rust
 use axum::{